kwameopareasiedu/react-simple-widgets/src/collection/list-view/usage.md

 -   `condensed?: boolean`

-    Indicates whether or not to reduce the space used in the table cells
+    Indicates whether or not to reduce the padding used in the table cells

 -   `busy?: boolean`